 In the State of California, workers’ compensation law is a no fault system.
 This means that the benefits will be given to the injured worker regardless of who was at fault.
 Under the law, employees who have been injured at work need not prove that another person caused their injury in order to get benefits.

-For over 20 years, the Shoemaker Law Offices, in San Francisco, California, has helped clients throughout Northern California to secure the workers’ compensation benefits they need following a workplace accident or death of a family member.
+With over 54 years combined experience, the Shoemaker Law Offices, in San Francisco, California, has helped clients throughout Northern California to secure the workers’ compensation benefits they need following a workplace accident or death of a family member.
 If you would like to schedule a free consultation with an attorney, call (415) 463-5310, or our Vallejo office at (707)-552-1000, or simply fill out our online form today.
 We serve clients throughout the Bay Area.

 Workers’ compensation, also known as workmans’ comp, is the country’s oldest state-mandated social insurance program.
 Each state, including California, has it’s own laws and programs for workers’ compensation.
 Workers’ compensation for federal employees is administrated by the federal government.
 Employees usually do not have the right to sue their employer in court for damages for their injuries in exchange for workers’ compensation.